barryclark/jekyll-now/_memories/2022-02-27-awoesome-list-of-awesome-lists.md

 ---
 layout: memory
-title: Aweseome list of awesome lists
+title:
 ---

-Still work in progress and probably this list will never end to be updated.
-But here it is - the ...

 <p align="center">
 <img width="600" src="/images/listoflists.png">
 </p>

+Still work in progress and probably this list will never end to be updated.
+But here it is - the ...

 ## CloudSec Lists
 * [myoung34/awesome-cloudcustodian](https://github.com/myoung34/awesome-cloudcustodian)